jayqi/failed-build-issue-action/README.md

 For all options, see [`action.yml`](./action.yml)

-## Full workflow example
+## Example 1: As a step

-Below is the basic structure of an example GitHub Workflow YAML configuration that might look like a practical example for notifying failures when running tests.
-In this example, we run the workflow on pull requests, pushes to the `main` branch, and on a weekly schedule.
-We split this workflow into two jobs: the first one is `tests` and actually runs the tests; the second is `notify` which runs after the `tests` job, and only triggers if `tests` failed and the workflow was not triggered by a pull request.
+Below is an example GitHub Workflow YAML file that demonstrates a simple case of using this action in a workflow.
+If your workflow just runs a single job, then you can set things up in this way.

 ```yml
 name: tests